ketanarlulkar/Book_Summaries/An_Introduction_to_Statistical_Learning/An_Introduction_to_Statistical_Learning_7ed.md

 No one method dominates all others over all possible data sets.

 ### Measuring the Quality of Fit
 quantify the extent to which the predicted response value for a given observation is close to the true response value for that observation.
-FOr thiss we use Mean Square Error.
+For this we use Mean Square Error.
     <div align="center">
       <img src="https://latex.codecogs.com/svg.latex?MSE%20%3D%20%5Cfrac%7B1%7D%7Bn%7D%5Csum_%7Bi%3D1%7D%5E%7Bn%7D%28y_%7Bi%7D-%5Chat%7Bf%7D%28x_%7Bi%7D%29%29%5E%7B2%7D">
     </div>